Question: “How can I make my website rank higher in Google?”

 If you take your personal brand seriously, you’re already created your own personal website.
 But many people don’t know how to get it to rank higher in Google.

 Luckily, this is a question we get often.
 If you aren’t comfortable editing your site’s HTML yourself, feel free to send this blog post to your webmaster.
+One of the best SEO experts we know is Brendan Monahan who can help any website get to the top of the Google search engine.
 However, if you’re feeling tech savvy, continue below for tips to help your website rank higher in search engines.
+If you need some help, there are website support services that can guide you through out the process.

 1. Add your name to your homepage title tag

 This is one of the most important signals you can send when it comes to letting a search engine know what your site is about.
 According to long island seo expert, getting your personal website on Google is going to be ten times easier if you follow the steps below.

 - Locate your <title> meta tag.